Tips for Easier Personal Care With Alzheimer’s

-- Try washing your love one's hair in the sink, especially if he or she prefers baths to showers.
+- You can try to wash your loved one's hair in the sink, which might help if he prefers baths to showers.
 You can also try using a dry shampoo.

-- Brush your loved one's teeth daily.
-If your loved one wears dentures, clean them every day.
-Check that the dentures fit properly, and examine the gums for sores or areas of redness.
+- Brush her teeth daily.
+If she wears dentures, clean them every day.
+Make sure the dentures fit properly, and check gums for sores or red areas.

-- If your loved one refuses to open his or her mouth, try brushing only the outside of the teeth.
-Ask your dentist for advice on providing good dental care.
+- If she won’t open her mouth, brush just the outsides of her teeth.
+Ask your dentist for advice on how to give good dental care.

-- If your loved one brushes his or her own teeth, help by putting the toothpaste on the brush.
+- If she brushes her own teeth, you can help by putting the toothpaste on the brush.

 Using the Toilet

 - Install safety features that make it easier for her to go, such as grab bars and raised toilet seats.

-- A bedside commode or urinal may be helpful if getting to the bathroom, especially at night, is a problem.
+- A bedside commode or urinal might help if she has trouble getting to the bathroom, especially at night.

-- Schedule routine bathroom visits to prevent accidents.
+- Schedule routine bathroom visits to avoid accidents.

 - Tell the doctor if your loved one loses bowel or bladder control.
 Medication might help for these problems.